rayfrankenstein/AITOW/README.md

 There are perhaps many reasons to be frustrated with Agile, and I've written much on the subject.
 However my biggest gripe is that is effectively undermines the creative or R&D style elements of being a programmer.
 Sure you may get to design how the data flows through the system, choices of technologies and libraries, pick programming patterns or languages, but true creativity is usually reserved for projects you work on in your own time - outside of work."--DevIceMan, [https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/](https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/)

 ---
+"My biggest surprise, when moving from 10+ years at FAANGs to a smaller valley startup, was the cargo cult worship of SCRUM, agile methodologies, story points and all that over just building and shipping value to the customer and moving metrics.

+I was also surprised, when starting to get involved in the broader Product Management community, that PMs at most companies (especially outside tech), are mostly project managers pushing JIRA tickets around"--umeshuni, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

+---
 “
 > If you really have a fleet of web servers burning CPU and you aren't tracking the costs, then I guess "it works" until someone figures out there isn't any money left in the coffer.